ASE Surgical Education Research Fellowship

 SERF Program Director

-David Rogers, MD, MHPE, FACS, FAAP
+David Rogers, MD, MHPE, MA, FACS, FAAP

-SERF Program Co-Director
+SERF Program Associate Director

 Professor of Surgery, Medical Education and Pediatrics